Internal Medicine Residency

 Letters of Recommendation

 Letters of recommendation are an important part of your application.
-As part of the ERAS application, we require a total of 3 letters for the 2020-2021 application cycle:
+In accordance with COVID-era AAIM guidelines, applicants to the Categorical, Primary Care, Physician Scientist and Preliminary programs require a total of 3 letters for the 2020-2021 application cycle:

 - Letter from your medical school Dean (the Dean's letter)